trustos/hestiacp-nodejsv2/README.md

 Significant changes from the original project:
 - Removed option to select Node version, now exclusively supporting NVM
+- Automatically installs NVM for the user if it's not installed
-- Added automatic startup for PM2
+- Added automatic startup for PM2 on boot
-- Improved .env file handling to prevent overwriting and enhance security
+- Added option to install dependencies after setup
+- Added option to select module type (ES Modules or CommonJS)
+- Added option to add environment variables

 ## Description